Black hole solutions in quantum phenomenological gravitational dynamics: Conclusion

 \section{Conclusion}

 We showed that, in spherical symmetry, static vacuum solutions of quantum gravitational phenomenological dynamics split into two branches.
 Branch I solutions are Schwarzschild-(Anti) de Sitter spacetimes.
 As such, they are indistinguishable from corresponding black hole solutions in general relativity.
 On the other hand, Branch II solutions do not describe black holes.
 Rather, they are horizonless spacetimes and are characterized by large values of the curvature.
 We obtained an exact solution on this branch, which describes a non-expanding FLRW spacetime with non-zero spatial curvature, of the order of the Planck curvature scale $\sim \ell_{Pl}^{-2}$.
+A full classification of Branch II solutions is left for future work.

 We showed in full generality that perturbations of Branch I backgrounds do not entail any deviations from the perturbative dynamics of unimodular gravity, regardless of the black hole mass and the value of the cosmological constant.
 For Branch II, we focused on the exact background solution discussed above and considered vacuum gravitational perturbations.
 We analyzed separately the dynamics of both polar and axial metric perturbations.
 Also in this case, there are no deviations from unimodular gravity for either polarity sector of the perturbations.